postrv/autorust/README.md

-# # Autorust - AI Agent Communication implementation in Rust
+# # Autorust - AI Agent Communication implementation in Rust - MVP Purposes

 ## Introduction

-This is a Rust implementation of the [AI Agent Communication](https://github.com/microsoft/autogen) known as AutoGen developed by Microsoft.
+This is an MVP for a proposed Rust implementation of the [AI Agent Communication](https://github.com/microsoft/autogen) known as AutoGen developed by Microsoft.

 The architecture of the system is shown below: